 We will ask you to review your draft witness statement, and to sign it once you are content with its terms.
+The Inquiry will consider carefully all witness statements and other evidence it obtains.

 The witness statement will be evidence before the Inquiry.
 It will be a formal, permanent record of what you have told us in your written response or what you told us at interview.
-Your statement will be published by the Inquiry - your identity and the identity of others you name or refer to in the statement may be redacted.